And the No. 1 factor affecting the success of your direct mail marketing campaign is … ?

 Good data drives direct mail campaign efficiency and effectiveness.
 So, you must get this right.
 Tear down all those channel silos, and centralize all of your customer data in one place.

 When you do, go back to your data warehouse to reactivate, cross-sell, or upgrade your past customers with personalized offers leveraged on your data.
-The time is right – response rates for house lists doubled in 2018, according to the ANA-DMA Response Report.
+Response rates for house lists doubled in 2018, according to the ANA-DMA Response Report.

 Clearly, something big is trending with direct mail, so you have a real opportunity here to make it work better.